Object2VR 4 Docs / Table of Contents

 The Image Processing Tools are found in Object2VR Pro and Studio and help to quickly clean up and mask images after capturing them.

-Hotspots are points or areas of interaction within the panorama.
-They can open other panoramas, open websites, and pop up information boxes, images, and videos.
+Hotspots are points or areas of interaction within the project.
+They can open other images, open websites, and pop up information boxes, images, and videos.

 Point Hotspots are points of interactivity within the project.
 Learn how to add them to your project.